jintonic/gears/tutorials/detector/visualization/README.md

 ### ASCIITree

-The [ASCIITree][] does not really visualize the detector geometry.
-Instead, it prints a hierarchical list of volumes in a detector on screen.
+The [ASCIITree][] visualization driver does not really visualize anything.
+Instead, it prints a hierarchical list of volumes in a detector in a terminal.
 If your geometry is simple, the only two commands you need in your macro is:

 ```
 /vis/ASCIITree/verbose 13